raspberrypilearning/teachers-guide/physical-setup.md

 Remove the HDMI cable and USB mouse and keyboard from the PC, and plug them into the Raspberry Pi.

+If your monitors have VGA rather than HDMI connectors, you will also need one VGA to HDMI converter per monitor.

 ![pc-setup](images/pc-setup.jpg)

 ## Option 2 - Use a KVM switch